DarkWater666/kapellmeister/README.md

 #### Generated files explanation

-`client.rb` — Nested from main dispatcher and you can add some configuration methods, custom headers and requests options.
+`client.rb` — Nested from main dispatcher and you can add some configuration methods, custom headers, requests options, query parameters.

 `configuration.rb` — Add path to third party, config url and logger